nikhilgoenkatech/remediation-ansible/README.md

 1. After a couple of minutes the problem is resolved.
 (This takes a while for Dynatrace to close the problem)

+## What happens behind the scenes in this demo
+- When

 <!--
 ### See auto-remediation in action

 watch and see
 -->

+# Troubleshooting
+- Ansible Tower: if you can't login to Ansible Tower make sure you have set our S3 bucket to public.
+Then delete the Cloudformation template and start again.
+-